Skip to content

 Answer: The shoulder.

-Why it works in the car: It teaches a word kids hear in traffic reports.
-It also lets the host remind everyone that the shoulder is for emergencies, not sightseeing.
+Bonus for kids: It teaches a word they hear in traffic reports, and it gives the host a chance to point out that the shoulder is for emergencies, not sightseeing.

 6. Which ocean borders California?
 (Easy)